samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 **How I came to this answer:**

-> The only way I found an answer to this question was by asking someone who had already read the whitepaper.
+> The way I found an answer to this question was by asking someone who had already read the whitepaper.
 Without asking Brian and Andy this exact question, there is no way I would have been exposed to resources like [coindesk Learn](https://www.coindesk.com/learn), or [Jameson Lopp’s website](https://www.lopp.net/bitcoin-information/getting-started.html).

 > When overwhelmed by the technical aspects of crypto, start with a synopsis of the material (if its available).
 If you don’t know where to look for those resources, ask for help.
 If I hadn’t checked out these two sites, I wouldn’t have been convinced reading the whitepaper was worth my time.